folded-ear/gobrennas-api/README.md

 ## Build and Test

-You'll need Java 8 to build.
-A more specific version may be stipulated at some point (though likely not before upgrading past Java 9/Jigsaw):
+You'll need Java 11 to build.
+A more specific version may be stipulated at some
+point:

     ./mvnw package